Understanding Propofol: A Comprehensive Overview of Its Uses and Safety

 Quality Manufacturing Standards

-At Farbe Firma Pvt Ltd, we manufacture propofol injection under strict WHO-GMP guidelines, ensuring:
+At Farbe Firma Pvt Ltd, we manufacture propofol injection under strict WHO-GMP guidelines.
+This ensures:

 Sterile manufacturing environment